Aceinna/docs_openrtk/EVB-OpenRTK330LI.rst

-OpenRTK330LI Eval Kit
+OpenRTK330 EVK
 ===================

 .. contents:: Contents
     :local:

-The OpenRTK330LI evaluation kit consists of a robust and easy-to-use eval board, a test fixture, the OpenRTK330LI RTK module, and an ST-LINK J-TAG pod.
+The OpenRTK330 EVK consists of a robust and easy-to-use evaluation board, a test fixture, the OpenRTK330LI RTK module, and an ST-LINK J-TAG pod.

 .. image:: media/OpenRTKKit.png
     :height: 220